Part I

 Discernment Inside the Field

 Impact is real—and it is sometimes bent by the lens of another’s history, nervous system, or present state.
 The light we intend isn’t always the color they receive; learning to read the refractions in the field helps you notice where intention and impact diverge.
-This doesn’t release us from care or repair; it invites skill.
+This doesn’t release us from care or consequence; it invites skill.

 Hold compassion for the wound you’ve touched while keeping clear edges.